turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 * What is a struggle that your group discussed?
 How does this help you relate to/understand that person more?

 ### Future Vision: What's Next?
+**Whole Group Discussion:**

-When you think of influential people in tech (aka our heroes), who do you think of?
+* When you think of influential people in tech (aka our heroes), who do you think of?
+What do we know about their stories?
 How do you compare to these heroes?

-How can we start to create new heroes?
+* How can we start to create new heroes?
 How can you become a hero, lending your own perspective, become a role model for someone who is like you?
 For someone who is different from you?

-Discuss:
-- Heroes
-- Differences/Perspectives to add to tech
-- Role Models
-- What is your place in this industry? aka what's next/what's your vision?

-Think back to why you applied to Turing; what dreams do you envision for yourself?
+* Think back to why you applied to Turing; what dreams do you envision for yourself?
 Where does your Turing story end?

-Solicit responses from 3-4 people.

 Let's make these dreams a reality by creating a vision statement.
 This statement should utilize the first person ("I will...") and include concrete details to fully express where you want to go.

 **You Do:** Students spend 6 minutes writing or drawing out a vision statement.

 ### Small Group Share
 Students will get into groups of 4 to share as much as they're comfortable from each section of their personal stories.
 Each group member should get 5 minutes to share, and then as a group, answer this question: